-The transactions in which Ms. O’Brien has been involved include many major financial institution transactions, both bank and non-bank, including: Hilltop Holdings/Plains Capital; CapitalSource/PacWest Bancorp; Umpqua Holdings Corporation/Sterling Financial Corporation; Huntington Bancshares/Camco Financial; Marshall & Ilsley/Bank of Montreal; Alleghany Corporation/Transatlantic Holdings; Comerica Incorporated/Sterling Bancshares, Inc.; Bank of America Corporation/Merrill Lynch; Wells Fargo/Wachovia; Countrywide/Bank of America Corporation; FleetBoston Financial Corp./Bank of America Corporation; MBNA/Bank of America Corporation; J.P.
+The transactions in which Ms. O’Brien has been involved include many major financial institution transactions, both bank and non-bank, including, the pending transactions between City National Corporation/Royal Bank of Canada and The Chubb Corporation/ACE Limited and the following completed transactions: Hilltop Holdings/Plains Capital; CapitalSource/PacWest Bancorp; Umpqua Holdings Corporation/Sterling Financial Corporation; Huntington Bancshares/Cameo Financial; Marshall & Ilsley/Bank of Montreal; Alleghany Corporation/Transatlantic Holdings; Comerica Incorporated/Sterling Bancshares, Inc.; Bank of America Corporation/Merrill Lynch; Wells Fargo/Wachovia; Countrywide/Bank of America Corporation; FleetBoston Financial Corp./Bank of America Corporation; MBNA/Bank of America Corporation; J.P.
 Morgan/Bank One; J.P.
-Morgan/Bank of New York; Warburg Pincus/The Mutual Fund Store and TMFS Holdings, LLC; Bank of America Corporation in its sale of Balboa Insurance Group to QBE Holdings, Inc. She also has been involved in transactions outside of the financial sector, including United Technologies Corporation/Goodrich Corporation; Thermo Fisher Scientific/Life Technologies Corporation; Vantiv/Mercury Payments Systems; Leap Wireless/AT&T; Rayonier Inc.’s spinoff of its performance fibers business; and CBS Outdoor Americas’ initial public offering
+Morgan/Bank of New York; Warburg Pincus/The Mutual Fund Store and TMFS Holdings, LLC; and Bank of America Corporation in its sale of Balboa Insurance Group to QBE Holdings, Inc. She also has been involved in transactions outside of the financial sector, including Carefusion/Becton Dickinson; United Technologies Corporation/Goodrich Corporation; Thermo Fisher Scientific/Life Technologies Corporation; Vantiv/Mercury Payments Systems; Leap Wireless/AT&T; Rayonier Inc.’s spinoff of its performance fibers business; and CBS Outdoor Americas’ initial public offering

 Ms. O’Brien received a B.A. cum laude from Mount Holyoke College in 1989, and a J.D. cum laude from Fordham Law School in 1994, where she was an associate editor of the Fordham Law Review.
 She is a member of the New York State and American Bar Associations.